apache/couchdb-infra-cm/README.md

 `CRN: <crn>` header if provided. `instance_id` is used only by the `power` environment.
 (See `Power Instances` section for more details).

+`extra.<instancename>` can be an extra unmanaged manually added instance which is not discoverable via cloud.ibm.com with an API key.

 The `tools/gen-config` script can then be used to generate our `production` inventory and `ssh.cfg` configuration: